P3N9U1N/CTF_Beginners_Git_Challenge/README.md

 * Challenge 4:
 The flag is in working progress.
 A feature and a bug branch has been added and needs to be merged.
 * Challenge 5:
+Someone implemented a bug, find out who.
+* Challenge 6:
 The flag has been deleted from the file "flag.txt" and needs to be found.
+* Challenge 7:
+Another flag is in working progress.
+A change from a branch needs to be cherry-picked.

 ## How to test:
 ```